 But before going further, let’s see what Perfmatters is and how it helps with speed optimization.

-Perfmatters also has excellent features that most bloggers and WooCommerce store owners feel are useful.
+Perfmatters is one of the most popular plugins for WordPress optimization, offering excellent features that most bloggers and WooCommerce store owners feel are useful.
 Some of the key features of Perfmatters are:

 - Limiting post revisions